ff14wed/deucalion/README.md

   `\\.\pipe\deucalion-{FFXIV PID}`.
 For example, if the PID of a running FFXIV process is 9000, then the name of the pipe is `\\.\pipe\deucalion-9000`.
-  1. Send a `Recv`-OP Payload request to Deucalion with the function signature for `RecvZonePacket` in the DATA field.
-If signature is accepted, then Deucalion will reply with an `OK` response.
-Please see [Subscriber Protocol](#subscriber-protocol) for more info.
 1. Deucalion will begin broadcasting received Zone packets to all subscribers.
+   See [Data Format](#data-format) for information on the format of the broadcasted packets.
-1. Deucalion will close and unload itself once all clients are disconnected.
+1. Deucalion will close and unload itself once all subscribers are disconnected.

 ## Payload Format